Here’s why you might consider adding government bonds to your investment portfolio.

 - Managed funds: your money is pooled together with other investors and actively managed by a fund manager, who buys and sells stocks on your behalf.

 According to the ASX’s Long-Term Investing Report for 2018, Australian shares have averaged returns of 4.0% p.a. over the past 10 years.
 Global shares fare much better at 7.2% p.a.
 There is less predictability of returns with shares – the market could completely tank one day and lose you 50% of your investment, but it’s commonly accepted that over time the market will rise.
-Since 1992, the S&P/ASX 200 index has risen from around 1,500 points to almost 6,000 points in January 2019 – that’s an increase of nearly 300%.
-It’s sometimes just a matter of riding out the loses to experience gains.
+Since 1992, the S&P ASX 200 index has risen from around 1,500 points to over 6,500 points in November 2020, after a slump due to the coronavirus, an increase of roughly 333%.
+It’s sometimes just a matter of riding out the losses to experience gains.